deep-finder/tirfm-deepfinder/README.md

 This will generate a segmentation named `path/to/movie_semgmentation.h5` with the pretrained weigths in `examples/analyze/in/net_weights_FINAL.h5` and patches of size 160.
 It will also generate visualization images.

-This should take 10 to 15 minutes for a movie of 1000 frames of size 400 x 300 pixels on a modern CPU (mac M1).
+This should take 10 to 15 minutes for a movie of 1000 frames of size 400 x 300 pixels on a modern CPU (mac M1) and only few dozens of seconds on a GPU.

 Use the `--visualization` argument to also generate visualization images and get a quick overview of the segmentation results.